 Roll, pinch, and stretch the same way you did with the first roll.
 This one will be looser.
 Try not to puncture the dough, or the filling will ooze out.

-Cover the wreath with a kitchen towel and allow it to rise for thirty minutes in a warm area of your kitchen.
-In the meantime, begin heating your oven to 350°F (177°C).
+Cover the king cake ring with a kitchen towel and let it rise for 30 minutes in a warm area.
+Heat your oven to 350°F (177°C) while you wait.

-Combine the light corn syrup, powdered sugar, and vanilla extract in a mixing bowl.
-Add enough hot water to thin the glaze slightly.
+Whisk the light corn syrup, powdered sugar, and vanilla extract together in a small bowl.
+Thin the glaze to your desired consistency with hot water.

-If you want a thin glaze, heat the mixture over low heat until it is runny.
-I prefer my glaze to be thick, so I’m going to leave it un-heated so that it has the consistency of molasses.
+Heat the mixture over low heat until it is runny if you like thin glazes.
+To make a thick glaze for your king cake, thin it to the consistency of molasses.
 You can make the glaze a few days in advance and store it, covered, at room temperature.

 If you absolutely must include a little baby, do so after you’ve baked and cooled the cake.
 Pop it into the cake after cooling and before glazing and decorating.
 You can just put it under the loaf somewhere, too.

-Simply slice and serve.
-I eat mine alongside a mug of chicory coffee.
+Slice and serve Mardi Gras King Cake is served for dessert, coffee, or breakfast with a mug of chicory coffee.
 I prefer Community Coffee since they’re a Louisiana brand.
 They even have a King Cake Flavor Blend!

-Reheat leftover slices in the microwave for 15 seconds to give them a just-baked flavor.
+Reheat leftover king cake slices in the microwave for 15 seconds to give them a just-baked flavor.

-Allow the cake to cool completely before wrapping it in a double layer of plastic wrap.
-I then wrap mine in a layer of heavy-duty aluminum foil before freezing it for up to 2 months.
+Cool the king cake completely, then wrap it in two layers of plastic wrap.
+I also wrap it in a layer of heavy-duty aluminum foil.
+Freeze the king cake for 2 months.

 Thaw the frozen king cake at room temperature, then frost and decorate.